13 Health Myths About Your Eyes You Need to Stop Believing

 Don't let these false "facts" cloud your judgment when it comes to your eye health.

-The average person hears countless myths about their health on a daily basis, but there are few parts of the human body subject to as much misinformation as the eyes.
+The average person hears countless myths about their health on a daily basis—even more so now than ever due to the ever-changing onslaught of info released about the coronavirus pandemic—but there are few parts of the human body subject to as much misinformation as the eyes.
 From what food best promotes optimal vision to the effectiveness of eye drops, we've all heard plenty of eye health myths—now it's time to separate fact from fiction.
 With the help of top ophthalmologists, optometrists, and eye surgeons, we're debunking the most common myths about your vision, so you can start seeing things a little more clearly.
+17 Warning Signs Your Eyes Are Trying to Tell You About Your Health.

 Carrots are the best food for your vision.